2.4.2.2. DAQ Viewer

-This module has a generic interface comprised of a dockable panel related to the settings and one or more viewers specific of the type of data to be acquired (see Data Viewers.
+This module has a generic interface comprised of a dockable panel related to the settings and one or more data viewer panels specific of the type of data to be acquired (see Plotting Data).
 For instance, Fig. 2.11 displays a typical DAQ_Viewer GUI with a settings dockable panel (left) and a 2D viewer on the right panel.

 Viewer panel

-Fig. 2.11 Typical DAQ_Viewer GUI with a dockable panel for settings (left) and a 2D viewer on the right panel.
+Fig. 2.11 Typical DAQ_Viewer GUI with a dockable panel for settings (left) and a 2D data viewer on the right panel.
+Red, green and purple rectangles highlight respectively the toolbar, the initialization and hardware settings.

-• grab: Start a continuous grabing of data.
+• grab: Start a continuous grab of data.
 Detector must be initialized.

 • snap: Start a single grab (snap).
-Mandatory for the first time data is acquired after initialization.
+Strongly advised for the first time data is acquired after initialization.

 • save: Save current data